 Meanwhile, Richard is angry at Amber because it is revealed she found the papers.
 She's on her way back home and calls her dad at the airport who tells her something that makes her think of something.
 In a previous scene when the Royal Family was decorating the tree, the Queen tells her about an acorn ornament her husband loved and Amber thinks there is a clue inside of it.
 She is right and there is a message from the King before he died saying he wants his son, even though he was adopted, to inherit the throne.
 Amber makes it just in time right before Simon is knighted and Richard becomes the rightful King!
 Yay!

 The end scene was so bad.
 Amber is now back in New York at her dad's diner.
 It's about ten minutes to midnight on New Year's and guess who happens to be in town?
 Yep, the Prince, er King.
-And he asks Amber to marry him, telling her "There can't be a King without his Queen."
+And he asks Amber to marry him, telling her, "There can't be a King without his Queen."
 And even though they only knew each other for a month, Amber says "yes."
-But then she tells him she can's leave her dad and he's like, "Bring him along too!
+But then she tells him she can't leave her dad and he's like, "Bring him along too!
 We'll build a diner in Andovia."
 It is sooo ridiculous.

 Get Santa (2014) - This was my favorite of the ones I'm reviewing.
 It's a cute family British movie about a young boy, Tom, and his dad, Steve, who are trying to get Santa out of prison.
-Steve has been in prison for the last couple of years because he was the get away driver in a burglary, but, as his parole officer pointed out, he was not able to get away.
+Steve has been in prison for the last couple of years because he was the getaway driver in a burglary, but, as his parole officer pointed out, he was not able to get away.
 It's the day before Christmas when Steve is released and he gets a call from Tom, telling him that Santa (Jim Broadbent) is in their garden shed and needs help finding his sled.
 It's the middle of the night when Steve gets this call, so of course he's very concerned that his son is alone with a man claiming he's Santa and tells him to get his mother, but Tom refuses to wake her up.
 Steve comes over and dismisses the man's claims saying he's the real Santa and tells him to leave.

 Santa is arrested when he's trying to get his reindeer out of the animal pound.
 It was a big story in London that a few days earlier a bunch of reindeer were wandering around the city.
 The news reporter joked that if these were Santa's reindeer, then a lot of kids were going to be disappointed on Christmas Day.
 If she only knew!
 Santa being arrested makes the news and on their first day together since Steve's released from prison, Tom wants him to take him to see Santa.
 Although when his son told him that, he just assumed he wanted to see Santa at the mall, but, no, his son wants to go to prison (the same one where Steve was held) to visit the man from the night before.
 Santa, now dressed in prison garb, tells them he wants them to save Christmas and he needs them to find his reindeer, who can communicate and they'll know what to do.
 I think it's Dasher who's the head reindeer and will be able to help them.
 Steve is still not buying any of this.
 There is a funny moment where he calls the old man "Nick" and he tells him that he sometimes go by that name and how did he know that?

 To humor his son, they drive around until they find the reindeer.
 They don't talk, but they start farting and Tom is convinced this is the way they communicate.
 He asks a question and they all start farting.
 Yeah, it's pretty juvenile, but it made me laugh.
 I don't know what it is about farting reindeer.
-This was also a reoccurring theme in The Santa Clause movies .
+This was also a reoccurring theme in The Santa Clause movies.
 They find Santa's sled and this is around the time Steve thinks that this actually COULD be the real Santa.
-He accidentally dumps out all the magic powder, but, Santa tells him on the phone that he keeps a manual in his glove department (which is an oversized mitten, haha).
+He accidentally dumps out all the magic powder, but Santa tells him on the phone that he keeps a manual in his glove compartment (which is an oversized mitten, haha).
 There's a map to a tower that will help them.
 Meanwhile, Steve has already missed his parole meeting, has trespassed on the grounds where the reindeer were, and has knocked out a police officer (although it was the reindeer that did that), so the police are after him.
-While all this is going on, I'm thinking, Wouldn't it be kinda crazy if this were like The Game, (don't read ahead if you don't want to be spoiled by that movie!) that David Fincher movie where all of this crazy stuff is set up to make Steve believe it's all real, but in reality, EVERYBODY is in on it?
+While all this is going on, I'm thinking, Wouldn't it be kinda crazy if this were like The Game (don't read ahead if you don't want to be spoiled by that movie!), that David Fincher movie where all of this crazy stuff is set up to make Steve believe it's all real, but in reality, EVERYBODY is in on it?
 That would have been so cool!
 They need to make a Christmas themed The Game movie!
 But I knew that wasn't what was going on because a) this is a kid's movie, and b), the next scene completely demolished any notions of that because Steve and his son find a magical slide that takes them to the North Pole (aka Lapland).
 I don't think there's any way you could explain that!
 When they arrive, they meet Santa's elves who tells them they can't ride in the sleigh because if they go more than a thousand feet in the air, they'll explode!
 With only one reindeer (poor reindeer!) to fly the sleigh, the elves instruct Steve how to control it.
 It's pretty cool how they get started because they start on a huge platform with a giant slide and go down it to gain momentum.
 There's also a loop-de-loop which I don't understand, but it's all part of the fun and charm, I guess.
 They're on their way to prison to get Santa.
 There's a really funny moment where Santa, with the help of Sully, a littler person (Warwick Davis) escapes and they find a hole that Sully had dug through.
 There's a poster of a woman in a bathing suit and it's ripped to reveal the hole ala The Shawshank Redemption.
 Very clever movie, very clever.
 Of course they are able to get Santa back to his sleigh and save Christmas.
 This is a very cute movie and I just happened to stumble across it because it was the first movie that popped up when I looked for Christmas movies!

 The Christmas Project (2016) - This is a movie that you could tell wanted to be A Christmas Story because there a lot of moments that totally reminded me of that film, but misses the mark.
 It was a fine movie, but I wouldn't go out of my way to recommend it or anything.
 It's about a group of four brothers, the Buckley's, who are bullied by the Hagbart kids.
 There's three girls and one boy and they're really only bullied by the boy, Finn.
 The two older sisters aren't very nice, but they don't beat anyone up or do any mean pranks like their brother and the little sister is pretty harmless.